Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 14.26.49 UTC
+- WIB: Senin, 16 Desember 2024 15.35.07 UTC
-- WITA: Senin, 16 Desember 2024 15.26.49 UTC
+- WITA: Senin, 16 Desember 2024 16.35.07 UTC
-- WIT: Senin, 16 Desember 2024 16.26.49 UTC
+- WIT: Senin, 16 Desember 2024 17.35.07 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success